Skip to main content

 Phase 4: Finalise Hiring and Digitalise Contracting

-Since the Macron Ordinance of 2017 (No. 2017-1387), the distinction between unilateral employment promise and job offer has been clarified by the Court of Cassation.
-The employment promise constitutes a contract if it specifies the job, the date the employee takes up position and remuneration — its revocation entitles the candidate to damages and interest.
+Since the 2017 Macron Ordinance (No. 2017-1387), the distinction between unilateral employment promise and employment contract offer has been clarified by the Court of Cassation.
+An employment promise is equivalent to a contract if it specifies the position, start date and remuneration — its revocation entitles the candidate to damages.

-The permanent employment contract (CDI) is not subject to any mandatory legal formality except in exceptions (part-time, fixed-term contract, apprenticeship), but the applicable collective agreement may impose a written form.
+An open-ended employment contract has no mandatory legal formalities except in specific cases (part-time, fixed-term, apprenticeship), but the applicable collective agreement may require a written document.
 In any case, it is strongly advisable to formalise it in writing.

-Electronic signature of the employment contract represents considerable time and reliability gains.
-It allows:
+Electronic signature of employment contracts represents considerable time savings and reliability.
+It allows you to:

-- Faster onboarding: the employee can sign their contract from their mobile before their first day
+• Speed up onboarding: the employee can sign their contract from their mobile phone before their first day

-For HR contracts, a signature compliant with the eIDAS regulation is legally equivalent to handwritten signature provided the advanced signature level (AES or QES) is used.
+For HR contracts, electronic signature for HR compliant with the eIDAS regulation is legally equivalent to handwritten signature as long as the advanced signature level (AES or QES) is used.

-Recruitment does not stop at contract signature.
+Recruitment does not end with contract signature.
 Onboarding is a critical phase: according to the Society for Human Resource Management (SHRM), structured onboarding improves 3-year retention by 82%.
 Best practices include:

-- Sending the digital welcome pack before day one (staff handbook, tool access, first week programme)
+• Sending the digital welcome pack before day one (welcome guide, tool access, first week schedule)

-- Formalised follow-up points at 1 month, 3 months and end of probation period
+• Formalised check-ins at 1 month, 3 months and end of probation period

-- Dematerialised signature of onboarding documents (staff regulations, IT charter, etc.) via the integrated HR solution
+• Digitalised signing of onboarding documents (staff handbook, IT policy, etc.) via the integrated HR solution

 ---